It began with a phone call.

-Marybeth Lernihan had just returned from visiting a friend in Cincinnati, Ohio, who was President of an organization called Impact 100.
-Marybeth was intrigued with the simple, effective concept of this all-volunteer women’s organization that collectively pooled its member’s $1,000 contributions to fund high-impact $100,000 grants to local non-profits.
+Marybeth Lernihan had just returned from visiting a friend in Cincinnati, Ohio, who was president of an organization called Impact 100.
+Marybeth was intrigued with the simple, effective concept of an all-volunteer women’s organization that collectively pooled its members’ $1,000 contributions to fund high-impact $100,000 grants to local nonprofits.
 Even more intriguing was the women’s intimate involvement in the decision making; working together to determine which worthy organization they would support; building connections to their community and each other in the process.
-Marybeth immediately called her two friends, Nonie Brown and Michele Polvere, and ran the idea past them.
-They both loved the idea and in 2010, Impact 100 Chicago was born.
+Marybeth immediately called her friends Nonie Brown and Michele Polvere and ran the idea past them.
+They loved the idea and in 2010, Impact 100 Chicago was born.

-Impact 100 Chicago Today:
+Impact 100 Chicago Today